Darebin Appropriate Development Association Charter

 - for increased inclusion of sustainability principles in planning law to manage traffic and negative impacts on residents, pedestrians and road users to preserve and increase public open space i.e. roads, laneways and footpaths;

-- to protect habitat in public open space, i.e. parks, nature strips, along creeks;
+- to protect, increase and provide equitable habitat in public open space, i.e. parks, nature strips, along creeks;

 - to protect significant trees and vegetation on private land;

 - to preserve and protect streetscapes (front gardens and nature strip) from the loss of trees and encroaching dwelling setbacks;

 - to ensure the provision of adequate separate family housing for the future;